conduktor/conduktor-gateway-demos/encryption/Readme.md

 * A single Zookeeper Server
 * A 2 node Kafka cluster
-* A single Conduktor Proxy container
+* A single Conduktor Gateway container
 * A Conduktor Platform container
 * A Kafka Client container (this provides nothing more than a place to run kafka client commands)